KarelRobot/karel-web/readme.md

 Source code of Karel robot.

 # How to run
-- Restore packages - NPM Install
+- Restore packages
+  - `npm install`
+- Build
-- Build - NPM run devBuild
+  - `npm run devBuild`
-- To run and open in browser - NPM run start
+- To run and open in browser
+  - `npm run start`

 # Deploy to production
 - Create a release in GitHub